FerrisChi/simplevideo/README.md

 ### Project Scope and Feasibility

-To ensure feasibility within the course timeframe, we will:
+To ensure feasibility within the course timeframe, we will focus on delivering the following minimum requirements:

 1. Implement a minimum viable product (MVP) focusing on core functionality:
    - Basic authentication